Arborist reports have become commonplace over the last 10 – 15 years for managing and maintaining the urban forest.

 Do I need a Level 5 arborist?

 This will actually depend on the city or county that is requesting the report.
 There are two main levels of arborists.
-A level 3 and level 5.
+Level 3 and level 5.

-Level 3 arborist have studied theory and practical removal and trimming of trees in confined spaces.
+Level 3 arborists have studied theory and practical removal and trimming of trees in confined spaces.
 They also can write arborist reports.

-A level 5 arborist has done all of the level 3 training, but studied additional courses to allow them to write reports and manage pests and disease.
+A level 5 arborist has done all of the level 3 training but studied additional courses to allow them to write reports and manage pests and diseases.